AdobeDocs/experience-manager-cloud-service.en/help/security/configuring-advanced-networking.md

 # Configuring Advanced Networking for AEM as a Cloud Service {#configuring-advanced-networking}

-This article to introduces you to the different advanced networking features in AEM as a Cloud Service, including self-serve provisioning of VPN, non-standard ports, and dedicated egress IP addresses.
-Each feature is described along with instructions on how to use it both through the Cloud Manager UI and via API.
+This article introduces you to the different advanced networking features in AEM as a Cloud Service, including self-service an API provisioning of VPN, non-standard ports, and dedicated egress IP addresses.

 >[!TIP]
 >